 - A company is a holding company in relation to one or more than Other companies, means a company of which such companies are subsidiary companies.
-The expression company includes any body corporate. "subsidiary company" in relation relation to any other company means a company in which the holding company. (i) controls the composition of the Board of Director or by another company at its discretion.
+The expression company includes any body corporate. "subsidiary company" in relation Reliance to any other company means a company in undustries Lim which the holding company (i) controls the composition of the Board of Director or by another company at its discretion can appoint or remove all or a majority of the directors.